easygenerator/search-content-generator/README.md

 ### Run with Visual Studio Code

 If you are using Visual Studio Code you can use two existing launch configurations.
 To launch tests you can use `Run tests` configuration without any changes.
-If you want to run the app, you have to fill proper values for the next environment variables:
+If you want to run the app use `Launch Program` configuration but first you have to fill proper values for the next environment variables:
 ```
             "env": {
                 "S3_ACCESS_KEY_ID": "accessKey",